Is your business a ticking time bomb? Maree Herath explores why it is so important to get the right people in your business.

 It was most likely the first hiring decision.

-Some things to remember when hiring a staff member for your business –
+Some things to remember when hiring the right people in your business –

 - Define what it is you are looking for and spend some time on your resource planning